 Seat Padding

 Choose a stroller with supportive, breathable materials.
-If extra support is needed, use only the manufacturer’s approved liners or infant inserts; avoid plush add-ons that weren’t made for your model.5, 11
+If extra support is needed, use only the manufacturer’s approved liners or infant inserts.
+Avoid bulky aftermarket padding (it can interfere with the harness).5, 11

 Strap Tightness

 Harnesses keep babies secure.
-Adjust for a snug fit (flat finger under strap), with the crotch/between-legs strap properly positioned.
-Always buckle up before moving—even for “just a minute.”2, 11
+Adjust them for a snug fit (you should be able to slip one flat finger under a strap), and position the crotch/leg strap properly.
+Always buckle up before moving, even for “just a minute.”2, 11

 Temperature Control

-Pick breathable fabrics and ventilated canopies.
-In hot weather, use shade and airflow (never full covers), offer fluids as appropriate, and avoid peak sun.3, 4
+Pick breathable fabrics and a ventilated canopy.
+In hot weather, provide shade and airflow (never fully cover the stroller).
+Offer fluids as appropriate and avoid peak sun hours.3, 4

 Reclining Positions

-Young infants who can’t sit independently need a near-flat recline or bassinet stroller attachment; follow age/weight limits in your manual.
-Many babies tolerate the stroller seat better once they can sit with good head and trunk control (often around the middle of the first year; development varies).12, 8, 9
+Young infants who can’t sit independently need a near-flat recline or bassinet stroller attachment; always follow the age/weight limits in the manual.
+Many babies tolerate the stroller seat better once they have good head and trunk control (often around mid first year, though it varies).12, 8, 9

 Shock Absorption

-Good suspension and appropriate tires smooth bumps and reduce jostling—especially helpful on rough paths.
+Good suspension and appropriate tires smooth out bumps and reduce jostling—especially on rough paths.

 Sensory Overload Factors

 Bright lights, traffic noise, or crowds can overwhelm babies.
 Try shaded routes, quieter streets, and slower pacing.
-A parent-facing seat or peek-a-boo window can also reassure your baby.
-(Which way should baby face?)
+A parent-facing seat or peek-a-boo window can also reassure your baby.10

 Bright Lights & Constant Motion

-Use a canopy/hat to reduce glare and choose smoother paths.
-If your baby seems motion-sensitive, take breaks; motion sensitivity and motion sickness are common in childhood.10
+Use a canopy or hat to reduce glare and choose smoother paths.
+If your baby seems motion-sensitive, take breaks; motion sensitivity and motion sickness are common in early childhood.10

 Unfamiliar Sounds

-Car horns, barking dogs, or construction noises can startle.
-Pause, cuddle, and reassure; consider short outings at quieter times of day.
+Car horns, barking dogs, or construction noises can startle a baby.
+Pause, comfort them, and try a quieter route or time of day if possible.

 Temperature Changes

 Dress in layers so you can adjust quickly.
-Keep airflow; avoid covering the stroller fully with cloths or blankets.3, 4
+Keep airflow; avoid covering the stroller fully with blankets or cloths.3, 4

 Visual Overload

-Busy environments can be a lot to process.
-Start with short trips and increase gradually.
+Busy environments can be overwhelming.
+Start with short trips and increase them gradually.
 Facing your baby toward you or using a light sunshade can reduce stimuli if needed.

 Impact of Developmental Stages

-As babies grow, they seek independence and interaction with their world.
+As babies grow, they seek more independence and want to interact with the world.
 These normal phases can influence stroller tolerance.

 Development of Independence

 Exploratory urges rise over the first year.
-Straps can feel restrictive, so offer short breaks to play or be held—then try again.
+A strapped harness can feel restrictive.
+Give your baby short breaks to play or be held, then try again when they are ready.

 Curiosity About the World